-Appeals not received by the priority deadline appeal submission date are subject to being dropped due to non-payment and no selection of a payment or deferment plan.
+Students whose appeals are not received by the appeal submission deadline date are subject to being dropped from their classes due to non-payment, if they have not selected a payment or deferment plan.

 How long after my appeal is approved will my financial aid funds be released?

-If your appeal is approved prior to the 1st date of classes and you have fulfilled all disbursement requirements, loans will begin to apply within the first week of classes.
-If your appeal is approved after the 1st date of classes and you have fulfilled all disbursement requirements, your funds will be applied within 5 business days from the approval of the appeal.
-Remember that Federal Direct Loans require at least 6 credit hours of enrollment and completion of the Entrance Counseling and Master Promissory Note at www.studentloans.gov.
+If your appeal is approved prior to the first day of classes and you have fulfilled all disbursement requirements, loans will begin to apply within the first week of classes.
+If your appeal is approved after the first day of classes and you have fulfilled all disbursement requirements, your funds will be applied within five business days from the approval of the appeal.
+Remember that Federal Direct Loans require at least 6 credit hours of enrollment and completion of the Entrance Counseling and Master Promissory Note at StudentAid.gov.

 Grants will disburse the day after the Official Reporting Day, typically the thirteenth day of the semester.
 Remember that certain grants require minimum enrollment (i.e., 9 credit semester hours for TEXAS Grant).

 When will my appeal be reviewed?

-We strongly encourage that you submit your completed SAP Appeal as soon as possible so that the committee may have ample time to review the applications.
-Appeals will be reviewed within four-six (4-6) weeks of submission.
-If you submitted an incomplete SAP appeal and have since then turned in additional documents, please note that it may take an additional four (4) weeks to process the documents submitted late.
+We strongly encourage that you submit your completed SAP appeal as soon as possible to give the committee ample time to review it.
+Appeals will be reviewed within four (4) weeks of submission.
+If you submitted an incomplete SAP appeal and then turn in additional documents, it may take an additional four (4) weeks to process the documents submitted later.
 It is best to turn in a complete appeal with all corroborating documents by the deadline.

 Where do I submit my Appeal Form?